dcSpark/fracada-il-primo/release/OPERATIONS_GUIDE.md

 ## Configuration

-The different scripts will read the confgiuration
+The different scripts will read the configuration
 The following environment variables must be defined:

 * NFT_CURRENCY